Integer Frames: General Equal Norm, Tight, Integer Frames

-\begin{example} Theorem \ref{gensqrthm} says that there exists ENTIFs with: \begin{enumerate} \item 4 vectors in $\mathbb{R}^2$, 16 in $\mathbb{R}^5$, 36 in $\mathbb{R}^{10}$, 64 in $\mathbb{R}^{17}$, \ldots \item 4 vectors in $\mathbb{R}^3$, 16 in $\mathbb{R}^{9}$, 36 in $\mathbb{R}^{19}$, 64 in $\mathbb{R}^{33}$, \ldots \item 4 vectors in $\mathbb{R}^4$, 16 in $\mathbb{R}^{13}$, 36 in $\mathbb{R}^{28}$, 64 in $\mathbb{R}^{49}$, \ldots \item 8 vectors in $\mathbb{R}^5$, 32 in $\mathbb{R}^{17}$, 72 in $\mathbb{R}^{37}$, 128 in $\mathbb{R}^{65}$, \ldots \item 8 vectors in $\mathbb{R}^6$, 32 in $\mathbb{R}^{18}$, 72 in $\mathbb{R}^{38}$, 128 in $\mathbb{R}^{66}$, \ldots \end{enumerate} Furthermore, these ENTIFs can be adjoined to obtain multiplies of the given number of vectors. \end{example}
+\begin{example} Theorem \ref{gensqrthm} says that there exists ENTIFs with: \begin{enumerate} \item 4 vectors in $\mathcal{H}_2$, 16 in $\mathcal{H}_5$, 36 in $\mathcal{H}_{10}$, 64 in $\mathcal{H}_{17}$, \ldots \item 4 vectors in $\mathcal{H}_3$, 16 in $\mathcal{H}_{9}$, 36 in $\mathcal{H}_{19}$, 64 in $\mathcal{H}_{33}$, \ldots \item 4 vectors in $\mathcal{H}_4$, 16 in $\mathcal{H}_{13}$, 36 in $\mathcal{H}_{28}$, 64 in $\mathcal{H}_{49}$, \ldots \item 8 vectors in $\mathcal{H}_5$, 32 in $\mathcal{H}_{17}$, 72 in $\mathcal{H}_{37}$, 128 in $\mathcal{H}_{65}$, \ldots \item 8 vectors in $\mathcal{H}_6$, 32 in $\mathcal{H}_{18}$, 72 in $\mathcal{H}_{38}$, 128 in $\mathcal{H}_{66}$, \ldots \end{enumerate} Furthermore, these ENTIFs can be adjoined to obtain multiplies of the given number of vectors. \end{example}

-\begin{remark} One can construct an $(N^2 + 1) \times 2(N^2+1)$ matrix in a similar fashion as $B$ in the proof of Corollary \ref{evensin5dim} and adjoin it with the matrix in Theorem \ref{gensqrthm}(1) to obain an ENTIF in $N^2 + 1$ dimensions with $4K$ elements for all $K \geq N^2(N^2-1)$ by Theorem \ref{gcdframethm}.
-One can also do the same in $4N^2+1$ dimensions to obtain a $2K$ element ENTIF with $2K$ elements for all $K \geq 4N^2(4N^2-1)$. \end{remark}
+\begin{rmk} One can construct an $(N^2 + 1) \times 2(N^2+1)$ matrix in a similar fashion as matrix $B$ in the proof of Corollary \ref{evensin5dim} and adjoin it with the matrix in Theorem \ref{gensqrthm}(1) to obain an ENTIF in $N^2 + 1$ dimensions with $4K$ elements for all $K \geq N^2(N^2-1)$ by Theorem \ref{gcdframethm}.
+One can also do the same in $4N^2+1$ dimensions to obtain a $2K$ element ENTIF with $2K$ elements for all $K \geq 4N^2(4N^2-1)$. \end{rmk}